tsundoku/tsundoku.github.io/README.md

 Q - do you use virtualization?
 A - not for live servers
-A - VMware for the penetration testing environment, build environment, and disaster recovery test environment
+A - VMware for the penetration testing environment (Kali) and disaster recovery test environment (Windows Server 2012 R2)
+A - I had originally set it up on Hyper-V, but having to set up your own virtual network scared some of the senior developers, so I switched everything to VMware

 Q - do you use containers?
 A - no